-The Master's Degree (M.Ed.)
-Program consists of a minimum of 60 semester hours of study and can be completed in five to 6 semesters of full-time attendance depending upon the area of program specialization.
+The Master's Degree (M.Ed.) in Counselor Education consists of a minimum of 60 semester hours of study and can be completed in 5-6 semesters of full-time attendance, depending upon the area of program specialization.
 The length of completing the program on a part-time depends on the chosen course load each semester.
-Generally, core courses are offered during the summer semester and many late afternoon and evening classes are available during the regular academic year to accommodate students with full-time employment.
+Generally, core courses are offered in the Fall and Spring semesters.
+The program largely offers early afternoon and evening classes during the regular academic year.
 The program also includes a counseling practicum (100 work experience hours) and internship (600 total work experience hours) to provide extensive experience in the day-to-day roles of a practicing counselor.
 The program completion rate for the Master's program in 2015-2016 is 78%.

 - Clinical Mental Health Counseling (M.Ed.)